Audio Guide: Basseterre Introduction Walking Tour (Self Guided), Basseterre

 The name "Basseterre" is of French origin.
 It translates to "lowland," reflecting the city's coastal location, low-lying within the large Basseterre Valley, almost completely surrounded by lush green hills and mountains.
 The name can also be attributed to the island's advantageous positioning, sheltered from prevailing winds and providing a secure harbor for anchorage.

 Basseterre was founded in 1627 as the capital of the French colony of Saint-Christophe.
-By 1639, it had grown into a large, successful port, commanding Eastern Caribbean trade and colonisation.
+By 1639, it had grown into a large, successful port, commanding Eastern Caribbean trade and colonization.

 The city soon became the capital of the entire French West Indies colony, comprising the islands of Guadeloupe and Martinique, and remained so until 1660.
 Following the expulsion of the French from the island and the establishment of full British control, Basseterre was made the capital of Saint Kitts in 1727.

-A considerable number of well-restored buildings in the centre of the city reveal colonial heritage and cultural influences, seamlessly blending European and Caribbean elements.
+A considerable number of well-restored buildings in the center of the city reveal colonial heritage and cultural influences, seamlessly blending European and Caribbean elements.
 Most of Basseterre's architecture was built after the great fire of 1867.
-The Circus was modelled after Piccadilly Circus in London, with the fountain in the centre, added in 1883, dedicated to The Honourable Thomas Berkeley Hardtman Berkeley, the British colonial official.
+The Circus was modelled after Piccadilly Circus in London, with the fountain in the center, added in 1883, dedicated to The Honorable Thomas Berkeley, the British colonial official.

 Port Zante, a bustling waterfront development, serves as a gateway for tourists, offering shopping, dining, and entertainment options.
 For those interested in delving deeper into the island's past, the National Museum of Saint Kitts showcases artifacts and documents spanning centuries of history.